 A credit score is a simple summary of your creditworthiness.
 Lenders use credit scores to determine how risky it will be to offer loans to specific borrowers.
 Ideally, credit scores range from 300 to 850 points.
 Having a higher score means that you can easily get used car financing at an affordable interest rate.
 Lower scores typically attract high interest rates, with some lenders choosing to keep away from borrowers with low scores.

-Luckily, you can still get a used car loan with bad credit.
+Luckily, you may still get an auto loan for a used car even if you have bad credit.
 You are entitled to get three free credit reports from the three credit bureaus, one from each.
-Be sure to request a report from them before you can apply for loans.
+Be sure to request a report from them before you apply for loans.
 If you have a low score, it is wise to start working on improving it early.
 You can always check for errors in your credit report that could be leading to a low score.
 Feel free to challenge these errors with the respective credit bureaus.

 Start Comparing Options from Different Lenders